bmilcs/odin-project/README.md

 - [ ] **Getting Hired**
   - [ ] Preparing for Your Job Search
   - [ ] Applying to and Interviewing for Jobs

-## Goals

-By the end of the year 2022, my goals are to:

-- Improve my writing and communication skills.
-- Build a portfolio and personal homepage.
-- Complete The Odin Project curriculum.
-- Become a full stack web developer.

 ## Deployment